Skip to main content

 Combined efforts can have greater impact than people on their own.
 Key consumer goods campaigns to support include:

-Plus our online directory of Libraries of Things is very popular, with well over 50 places listed across the UK, enabling you to borrow rather than buy many consumer goods.
+Plus our online directory of Libraries of Things is very popular, with nearly 100 places listed across the UK, enabling you to borrow rather than buy many consumer goods.
+The page also has links to two directories of repair cafes.

 We would like to express gratitude to Ecology Building Society for its sponsorship of the 2023 Climate Gap Report.